 It’s Competitive Warfare Out There!
 That’s the Big Deal!

-In a highly competitive marketplace, a salesperson needs to continually evaluate their use of time as a scare resource.
+In a highly competitive marketplace, a salesperson must continually evaluate their use of time as a scarce resource.
 The use of time is a controllable factor.
-All activity is not equal and all clients are not created equal.
-Salespeople are in different stages with their ‘Portfolio of Clients” and must adjust and use their time and scarce resources wisely and appropriately.
+All activity is not equal, and all clients are not equal.
+Salespeople are in different stages with their “Portfolio of Clients” and must adjust and use their time and scarce resources wisely and appropriately.

 Below are three examples of clients in different relationship phases.
-Each phase requires that the salesperson engage in specific Smart Activities in the context of strategic relationship management and the client business plan.
+Each phase requires that the salesperson engages in specific Smart Activities in the context of strategic relationship management and the client business plan.

-1. Build Phase Clients - For clients in the build phase, you will undoubtedly spend more time than you would like before you see monetary results.
+- Build Phase Clients: For clients in the build phase, you will undoubtedly spend more time than you would like before you see monetary results.
 It’s easy to attempt to quickly move through this cycle.
 But this phase requires more time and smart activities for success.
-Skip the effort you need to put into a build client and see your efforts languish or plateau before this build client ever becomes revenue generating.
+Skip the effort you need to put into a build client and see your efforts languish or plateau before this build client ever becomes revenue-generating.

-2. Maintenance Phase Clients - These are the revenue generating clients.
+2. Maintenance Phase Clients: These are the revenue-generating clients.
 But don’t think they don’t require constant effort from you.
-Your maintenance clients are always being contacted by your competition.
+Your competition is always contacting your maintenance clients.
 Never assume you are safe.
 There are key maintenance smart activities that must take place to ensure you maintain this revenue-generating client.
 You are now the target for your competition.
 Their job is to displace you.

-3. Erosion Phase Clients - Ignore the smart activities during the maintenance phase and you will surely find yourself in erosion.
+3. Erosion Phase Clients: Ignore the smart activities during the maintenance phase, and you will surely find yourself in erosion.
 If you find yourself in erosion, and we all do at one time or another, there will be many key smart activities that must take place to reset the relationship back to the maintenance phase.
-Sometimes erosion is obvious, but other times it is a subtle decline – often easy to miss unless you are measuring results against a client business plan.
+Sometimes erosion is obvious, but other times it is a subtle decline – often easy to miss unless you measure results against a client business plan.
 Ignore erosion at your own peril!

 No one said successful selling and business development was easy!